timeteam/timeteam.github.io/_posts/Non_fiction/2017-10-23-a-mathematicians-apology.md

 There are a few aphorisms scattered through the text, but none that I have remembered.
 There is at least one thing in this essay where **Hardy** would probably find himself in agreement with mathematicians and philosophers from **Plato** to **Tegmark**: mathematics is apart from the physical universe.
 We discover it, we do not create it.

 The foreword by **C.P.
-Snow** paints a revealing picture of his eccentric and pathologically shy friend, who by his own admission was only a bit brilliant and stated that for a short time he was probably about the 5th best pure mathematician alive.
+Snow** paints a revealing picture of his eccentric and pathologically shy friend, who by his own admission was only a bit brilliant and stated that for a short time he was probably about the fifth best pure mathematician alive.
 Lots of modern mathematicians cite this book in various contexts but perhaps they are being a bit polite?